-I participated, generally as an observer, in Ben Uri's open activity days.
-Aimed at children and young families, these were a chance for visitors to explore their own family's history in terms of migration.
-Alice Odin and I (mainly Alice!) worked out a 'family passport' - a blank document, also available as an app, where young people could detail the various places their ancestors (or more immediate family) had come from; design a crest, of the kind seen on some passports, that took those origins into account; and add information about places they'd visited, or would like to visit.
+I participated in Ben Uri's open activity days.
+These were a chance for visitors to explore their own family's history in terms of migration.
+Alice Odin and I worked out a 'family passport' - a blank document, also available as an app, where young people could detail the various places their ancestors (or more immediate family) had come from; design a crest, of the kind seen on some passports, that took those origins into account; and add information about places they'd visited, or would like to visit.

 I programmed a series of public film screenings.
 This had a dual purpose: on the one hand it was a kind of literature review, and on the other, it was a way to engage new audiences for the residency.
 I curated eight seminal films which depict contemporary migrant experiences to the UK.
 Each was groundbreaking or award-winning in its own right.
 I publicised them widely and screened them either with one of Ben Uri's partner organisations, or at the cinema I was involved in setting up, or with a new film making group I'm helping to establish in south east London.